VertaAI/modeldb/client/python/light_api.md

 ### c.
 Sync Information
 - **Method 1**:

-    Load all model infromation from a JSON or a YAML file.
+    Load all model information from a JSON or a YAML file.
 The expected key names can be found [here](modeldb/utils/MetadataConstants.py).
 There are also samples JSON and YAML files in [samples/basic](samples/basic).
     ```python
     syncer_obj.sync_all(filepath)
     syncer_obj.sync()